lskatz/ROSS/docs/one-liners.md

 This works by sorting by GC content, which plays into how the gzip algorithm works.
 `friends_joey.pl` is used to shuffle the forward and reverse reads and then used to deshuffle them.
 The actual reads remain the same but are sorted differently, yielding an estimated 10-30% compression gain.
+Please see Torsten's blog for more details.  http://thegenomefactory.blogspot.com.au/2012/11/sorting-fastq-files-by-sequence-length.html?m=1

     friends_joey.pl Forward.fastq.gz Reverse.fastq.gz | \
       paste - - - - - - - - | \